The Only Girl: A Conversation with Robin Green

 Yeah, it’s really good, I really recommend that one.
 Then, other books like that.
 I tend to read fiction.
 When I wrote the book, I read every memoir I could get my hands on.

 There’s this book…shit, what was the name of it.
 It was another Little, Brown book, and it’s… “Stop time?”
 “Hold frame?” or…it’s by a photographer, and I can’t think of the name of it now, but I read other biographies and autobiographies.
 Of course, Mary Carr.
 That’s how it started.
 I love books like that, I do.
 You can get lost in that genre.
 Then I read a whole lot of Rachel Kusk, she’s a fiction writer.
-She a three book trilogy which is really wonderful.
+She wrote a three book trilogy which is really wonderful.
 She also wrote three memoirs, and I bought them at my bookstore, and I can’t seem to get into them.
 So, it’s weird.

 I used to never like reading Nonfiction, but ever since I came to college, I always wanted to know more about this person, or that person—and conveniently, they would have a memoir!
 It’s such an interesting genre.